gmc-code/PC-microbit-micropython/docs/quizzes/basics_quiz.rst

     [x] while True: | Correct.
 This correctly utilizes a lowercase 'while', a capitalized 'True', and ends with a colon.
     [ ] while true: | Incorrect.
 Python is case-sensitive, so the boolean literal must begin with an uppercase 'T'.
     [ ] While True: | Incorrect.
 The keyword 'while' must be entirely lowercase; capitalizing the 'W' causes a syntax error.
     [ ] while True | Incorrect.
-A compound statement block header like a while loop requires a colon at the end.
+A while loop requires a colon at the end.

 ----